 Curated by the lovely Siana Bangura, a writer, poet and performer from London, the idea behind the exhibition comes from one of her poems with the same title.
 Located in the Centrala Gallery in Digbeth, Birmingham, the exhibition showcases the work of three Black female artists living and creating in the UK: Ruth Aquino, Paris Walker and Ejatu Shaw.
-After having some time at the beginning to view the art up close, the private viewing then began with the short film produced by Siana called Denim which addresses the problem of gentrification in London.
-There was then an informal conversation with the artists where we were invited to ask questions.
+After having some time at the beginning to view the art up close, the private viewing then began with the short film produced by Siana entitled Denim, which addresses the problem of gentrification in London.
+There was then an informal conversation with the artists where we were invited to reflect on their work and ask questions.

-In the Q&A session that followed Siana explained that she wanted to create an exhibition that explores the idea of anger and how this emotion can actually lead to creativity and a more positive outcome.
-The focus is not so much on the anger itself but on ‘what else is there beyond anger?’.
-If you google black woman (without even typing the word angry) lots of the images that appear depict the trope of the angry or sassy Black woman.
+In the Q&A session that followed, Siana explained that she wanted to create an exhibition that explores the idea of anger and how this emotion can actually lead to creativity and a more positive outcome.
+The focus is not so much on the anger itself perse but on ‘what else is there beyond anger?’.
+If you google black woman, (without even typing the word angry), so many of the images that appear already depict the trope of the angry or sassy Black woman.
 As Siana stated in her talk: ‘Why would we create something that you could just google at home for free?’.
 The artists discussed the inspiration behind their work and what anger meant to them.
 I asked the question of whether they thought that Black artists should strive to establish themselves in prestige spaces inhabited by their white counterparts, or whether the aim should be in collaborating to create a space of their own?
-The unanimous vote was for the latter; something that I completely agree with.
+The unanimous vote was for the latter; something that I also completely agree with.
 The exhibition has its roots strongly in the collective and the collaborative.
-The importance of reaching out to other creatives via networks such as Instagram, and how sharing out the scarce resources available to Black artists was always better than monopolising them for your own good, was stressed by everyone.
-As there is so little space given to Black artists, an over-competitive atmosphere can manifest itself.
+The importance of reaching out to other creatives via networks such as Instagram and Twitter, and how sharing out the scarce resources available to Black artists was always better than monopolising them for your own good, was stressed by everyone.
+As there is so little space given to Black artists, an over-competitive toxic atmosphere can manifest itself.
 Often, we are told that there is only room for one of us – just look at tokenism in the media or any reality TV show.
-Yet in shifting from the single to the plural narrative and creating our own Black spaces, we can allow the multiple dimensions of the Black woman to shine.
+Yet in shifting from the single to the plural narrative and creating our own Black spaces, we can allow the multiple dimensions of Black women to shine.

 I, The Angry Black Woman & Other Stories takes place at Centrala Gallery, Birmingham, from Wednesday 15th November to Saturday 18th November 2017, and it’s FREE!